boldbi/boldbi-kubernetes/docs/amazon-eks.md

 kubectl apply -f service.yaml
 ```

-21. Now wait for some time to deploy the Bold BI On-Premise application in your Google Kubernetes cluster.
+24. Now wait for some time to deploy the Bold BI On-Premise application in your Amazon EKS cluster.

-22. Use the following command to get the pods’ status,
+25. Use the following command to get the pods’ status,

 ```sh
 kubectl get pods
 ```
 ![Pod status](images/pod_status.png)

-23. Wait till you see all applications were in running state.
+26. Wait till you see all applications were in running state.
 Some applications may go get error and go to CrashLoopBackoff state.
 But they will change to Running state after some time.

-24. Then use the ingress IP address, you got on **step 9** to access the application in browser.
-The Bold BI On-Premise application will run on the ingress IP address.
+27. Then use your DNS or ingress IP address you got from **Step 17** to access the application in browser.

-25. Configure the Bold BI On-Premise application startup to use the application.
+28. Configure the Bold BI On-Premise application startup to use the application.
 Please refer the following link for more details on configuring the application startup,

     https://help.boldbi.com/embedded-bi/application-startup